 - a.
-Plan Health Insurance Active Employees: The Authority's monthly contribution for employee and the employee's eligible dependents shall be One Hundred and Fifteen dollars (\$115) per month effective December 1, 2013 and shall adjust in accordance with the Minimum Employer Contribution (MEC) established by the Public Employees Medical and Hospital Care Act (PEMHCA). - b.
+Plan Health Insurance Active Employees: The Authority's monthly contribution for employee and the employee's eligible dependents shall be in accordance with the Minimum Employer Contribution (MEC) established by the Public Employees Medical and Hospital Care Act (PEMHCA). - b.
 Cafeteria Plan: The Authority will provide a benefit program whereby the Authority will make a fixed donation to each employee's account during each month for benefits, and the employee will be given the maximum amount of flexibility allowed by the various plans to apply the contribution to the benefit(s) he/she prefers.
-For the term of this contract, the amount of the cafeteria plan shall be an amount equal to the full family cost of Kaiser (PERS Kaiser Bay Area Plan), which at this time is \$1,784, less the Minimum Employer Contribution (MEC) established by the PEMHCA.
-Cafeteria benefits may be used for health insurance, dental insurance, life insurance, disability insurance, and cash back to the employee.
-The cash back, however, cannot exceed \$320 per month. - c.
+For the term of this contract, the amount of the cafeteria plan shall be an amount equal to the full family cost of Kaiser (PERS Kaiser Bay Area Plan), less the Minimum Employer Contribution (MEC) established by the PEMHCA.
+Cafeteria benefits may be used for health insurance, dental insurance, life insurance, disability insurance, and cash-in-lieu of medical payments to the employee.
+The cash-in-lieu payment, however, cannot exceed \$320 per month and shall be deposited into the employee's deferred compensation or retirement health savings accounts effective February 28, 2017.
+The cash-in-lieu payment is a contribution to the employee's deferred compensation or retirement health savings account and shall not be included in the regular rate of pay. - c.
 Employees will be allowed to change their utilization of the benefit plan only once per year, during the PERS Open Enrollment Period of each calendar year.
-The benefits upon which this amount of money may be distributed are: the premium for the Public Employees Retirement System Health Care Act, the premium for the dental plan, and the premium for disability and life insurance. - d.
+The benefits upon which this amount of money may be distributed are: the premium for the Public Employees Retirement System Health Care Act, the premium for the dental plan, and the premium for disability and life insurance.

+- d.
 Employees will be given an annual statement of the amounts paid to each option.
 Employees choosing to waive participation in one or more insurance programs may do so only after providing acceptable proof of equivalent coverage through other sources. - e.
 Authority agrees to provide per Government Code Section 22850 the benefits of the Public Employees' Medical and Hospital Care Act for all employees and annuitants (retirees). - f.
 Authority agrees to continue to pay the health, dental, and life insurance premiums for those employees who have been injured off the job and chose to go on the private insurance plan, and therefore off of salary status.
 The Authority also agrees that the seniority of that person will not be affected.
 This is for a maximum of six (6) months unless both parties agree to continue thereafter. - g.
 The Authority and the Association agree to convene a Health Benefits Labor Management Committee to review the currently provided health care benefit.
 The purpose of the Committee is to understand current utilization data and costs and research best practices in cost containment features that will ensure quality health care but also address increasing costs.
 The committee shall be advisory and shall meet at least quarterly and more often as mutually agreed.

-9. UNIFORM, EDUCATION COST AND HOUSING ALLOWANCES
+9. UNIFORM, EDUCATION INCENTIVE, AND HOUSING ALLOWANCES